pwinckles/card-game-rules/general/Glossary.md

 #### The Mond

-The Mond is trump XXI in a tarot deck.
+The Mond is trump 21 in a tarot deck.
 If the Fool is high, it is the second highest trump card.
 Otherwise, it is the highest.

 #### No Trump